azoth-lang/azoth.language.reference/src/patterns.md

 ## Multiple Patterns

 These can be used to combine multiple patterns.
 Note that they match the syntax for type expressions.
-This also distinguishes them for logical operators so that an `and` or `or` indicates the end of a pattern expression.
+This also distinguishes them from logical operators so that an `and` or `or` indicates the end of a pattern expression.

 ```grammar